fossabot/panels-layout/README.md

 [Example video](https://user-images.githubusercontent.com/6065976/211197855-e9c5013d-2adc-46ee-81c7-be2eaec72641.mp4)

 The appearance is fully defined by the application code, not this package.
-This is mostly by utilizing Vue slots feature, so there are slots for almost all elements of the layout.
+This is done mostly by utilizing Vue slots feature, so there are slots for almost all elements of the layout.
 Therefore it is not bound to any UI building framework.
 For example, the demo page mentioned above uses Quasar but it can be anything compatible with Vue.